SoftwareHeritage/swh-deposit/docs/getting-started.rst

 update the deposit after this query.
 It will be answered with a 403 forbidden answer.

-Multi-part deposit
+multipart deposit
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The steps to create a multi-part deposit:
+The steps to create a multipart deposit:

 1. Create an incomplete deposit
 ~~~~~~~~~~~~~~~~~~~